kattasaratchandra/AppiumTestFrameworkAndroid/README.md

 4. if the element has accessibility id and id are different methods use accordingly
 5. we usually use click gesture when click and tap methods wont work
 6. As of now the latest testng only works on version java 11 or above it wont work on 8, 9,10

+TDD Framework:
+7. created baseTest class in com.qa package with @before and @After Tests such that we initialize driver. here the intention is to initialize driver only once and use it across all the test classes and quit after it with the help of before and after tests
+8. created config.properties file for global variables. so that we dont hard code the values of desired capabilities and in resources created app folder for the android apk's and ios ipa builds we take app from there
+9. if we have properties file in resource folder then the entire path is not required to give. and we use input stream instead fileinputstream
+10. Base Tests:
+    1. initialize the appium driver in before tests with desired capabilities. quit the driver using after test methods.
+    2. for desired capabilities used properties file for some values and device specific values used testng parameterization.
+    3. initialised properties file.
+    4. used try catch block to get the exception immediate
+    5. created explicit wait. using it created common methods for click, sendkeys and get attribute